content-manager-sdk/Community/Samples/SDK/CSharp/SampleAddInCustomTitle/ReadMe.md

  - add a 'New generic add-in (.Net) (see image 1),
  - select which object types this addin should be used by

+## Configuration
+The add-in pre-populates the record title with the text 'Include properties using elements such as <Author> <Address> or <DateCreated>.'.
+To change this text:
+ * create a string type Additional Field
+ * do not assign this additional field to an object type
+ * name the field 'CustomTitleConfig' (or [RecordTypeName]_CustomTitleConfig if you want different text for different Record Types)
+ * enter the default record title text in the Default Value of the Additional Field.

 ## Download
 If you want to download the add-in 'as-is' then you can do that [here](DLL).